 Travertine Tile Cost

-How Much is Travertine Tile per Square Foot?
+The Cost of Travertine Tile per Square Foot

 The least expensive travertine tile cost $3 per square foot, the maximum cost for the installation of travertine tile is around $30 per square foot, while the average is about $15 per sqft.

-Natural travertine tiles are the least expensive while those with a specific finish will cost more.
+Natural travertine tile are the least expensive while those with a specific finish will cost more.
 Polished, tumbled, honed and otherwise treated travertine tiles will cost more than an untreated option.
-Travertine tiles with special finishes usually cost from $15 to $30 per square foot.
+Travertine tile with special finishes usually costs from $15 to $30 per square foot.

 The price of travertine tile will always depend on the overall quality of the stone.